DevEnVrac/windows-dns-suffixes-gpo-bug/README.md

 ## 1. Issue context and how to reproduce it.
 This bug appeared while playing with domain relationship infrastructure, but can be reproced without any relationship.
 It appeared when trying to ping NETBIOS name of computer of another domain name.
+It affects the DNS suffix search list, which is made up of DNS suffixes that the computer appends to a NetBIOS short name to resolve the machine’s full domain name (e.g., when you ping MACHINE, the computer attempts ping MACHINE.example.com, ping MACHINE.test.com, and so on).

 > On the following scheme: red domain uses manual suffix searchlist configuration in the computers.
 Blue domain uses a group policy to deploy it.